DavidHe1127/Mr.He_HandBook/Cloud,Tooling/AWS/EC2/README.md

 - To avoid any charges to `EBS`, make sure have them deleted as well as `snapshots` created from them.
 - `EBS snapshots` are billed at a lower rate than active `EBS volumes` are.
 So for cost effectiveness, you can create `EBS` snapshots from `EBS` volumes and delete active `EBS` volumes.
 Later, you can restore the `EBS` volumes from the snapshots when needed.

-### Instance Metadata
+### IMDS

+- Allow app running on EC2 to access AWS resources.
+Without it, we would have to use hard-coded API keys to enable comm between AWS services and resources.
+IMDS solves this problem via “temporary security credentials”.
+These credentials are rotated on a regular basis and managed by the AWS STS service.
-The instance metadata service does not require internet access. `169.254.0.0/16` is a reserved ip block and it is used for local, internal communication.
+- IMDS does not require internet access. `169.254.0.0/16` is a reserved ip block and it is used for local, internal communication.

 ### Bastion Host

 [Bastion Host setup walkthrough](https://vaughanj10.github.io/creating-a-bastion-host-for-aws/)

-### Instance metadata

-The instance metadata service does not require internet access. `169.254.0.0/16` is a reserved ip block and it is used for local, internal communication.

 ### Metrics